DevOpsBootcamp/website/source/programming.rst

 Python Datatypes
 ~~~~~~~~~~~~~~~~

+* You don't need to declare the type of your variables, Python will assume
+  the type of your variable and type it for you.
 * Python is a duckly-typed language.
-You don't need to declare the type
-  of your variables, Python will assume the type of your variable
-  and type it for you.
-* It's also dynamically typed, so you can change the type of a variable
-  at any time
+If it walks like a duck and quacks like
+  a duck, then Python treats it like a duck.
+As long as an object implements
+  the proper *interfaces*, it can act like any type it wants.

 .. figure:: /static/duckly.gif
     :align: center